 Most of the ammonia a fish produces is already excreted from its gills, way before it poops.

-Therefore, the fish poop does not immediately needs to be removed from the aquarium, unlike other wasteful products like uneaten food or a deceased fish.
+Therefore, the fish poop does not immediately need to be removed from the aquarium, unlike other wasteful products like uneaten food or deceased fish.